frankstallone/frankstallone-portfolio/src/pages/posts/lensrentals.md

 ---
 layout: ../../layouts/PostLayout.astro
 date: 2019-05-17
-title: '📸 Try that expensive camera before you buy it'
+title: "📸 Try that expensive camera before you buy it"
-desc: 'Before spending thousands of dollars, try out that camera and lens first'
+desc: "Before spending thousands of dollars, try out that camera and lens first"
-hero: '/assets/posts/lensrentals/mattews-di-nelson-1134148-unsplash.jpg'
+hero: "/assets/posts/lensrentals/mattews-di-nelson-1134148-unsplash.jpg"
+draft: false
 ---

 A friend of mine reached out recently asking about a potential camera body and lens for his partner for her birthday.
 He had a pretty good idea of what he wanted, but there was at least a thousand dollar difference between his options.